Dr Angelo Martins Junior

 UK

-Angelo Martins Jr is an Assistant Professor in Sociology.
-He undertakes ethnographic research in the areas of difference, intersectionality, social inequalities and decolonial sociological approaches to contribute to debates on Migration, as well as on ‘Modern Slavery’.
+Dr Angelo Martins Jr undertakes ethnographic research in the areas of difference, intersectionality and social inequalities, and decolonial sociological approaches to contribute to debates on Migration, Labour as well as on ‘Modern Slavery’.

-Angelo has carried out extensive research on how differences of ‘race’, class and gender, rooted in colonial histories, are constantly being re-created and negotiated in the everyday making of inequalities faced by marginalised and criminalised populations (i.e migrants, informal workers, and sex workers) experiencing various forms of precariousness, inequality, exploitation and violence in Brazil, Europe, and Western Africa.
+Angelo has carried out extensive research on how differences of ‘race’, class and gender, rooted in colonial histories, are constantly being re-created and negotiated in the everyday making of inequalities faced by marginalised and criminalised populations (i.e migrants, informal workers, sex workers, and traditional populations) experiencing various forms of precariousness, inequality, exploitation and violence in Brazil, Europe, and Western Africa.

 Qualifications